byuccl/f4pga-classroom/Setup_And_Tutorials/Step2_0_Testing_Your_Own_Designs.md

 ```
 You may also need to go into that directory and make sure the file is executable by doing this: `chmod u+x collectFiles`.

-Now, kill your command line and restart a new one.
+Now, close your command line and open a new one.
 You can tell if this worked when, if you type: `collectFiles` you get a usage message in return, telling you want command line arguments to provide:
 ```
 usage: collectFiles [-h] [--verbose] xprFile destinationDirectory
 collectFiles: error: the following arguments are required: xprFile, destinationDirectory